Editorial and Publishing Policies of the Journal of Neurosurgery Publishing Group

 Studies Involving Humans

-Studies involving patients or healthy volunteers described in manuscripts submitted to the JNSPG must adhere to the principles set forth in the US Code of Federal Regulations, Title 45, Part 46, Protection of Human Subjects (https://www.ecfr.gov/cgi-bin/retrieveECFR?gp=&SID=83cd09e1c0f5c6937cd9d7513160fc3f&pitd=20180719&n=pt45.1.46&r=PART&ty=HTML), and the World Medical Association Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
+In order for manuscripts to include information on studies involving patients or healthy volunteers , the studies must adhere to the principles set forth in the US Code of Federal Regulations, Title 45, Part 46, Protection of Human Subjects (https://www.ecfr.gov/cgi-bin/retrieveECFR?gp=&SID=83cd09e1c0f5c6937cd9d7513160fc3f&pitd=20180719&n=pt45.1.46&r=PART&ty=HTML), and the World Medical Association Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).

-For a study involving human subjects to be considered for publication by a JNSPG journal, the relevant institutional review board (IRB) or ethics committee must have approved the study protocol and informed consent must have been obtained from the study participant(patient or healthy volunteer) or, in the case of an underage or incapacitated patient, from the person authorized to give consent (for example, the guardian or next of kin).
+For a study involving human subjects to be considered for publication by a JNSPG journal, the relevant institutional review board (IRB) or ethics committee must have approved the study protocol and informed consent must have been obtained from the study participant(s) (patient or healthy volunteer).
+In the case of a minor or incapacitated patient, consent must have been obtained from the person authorized to give consent (for example, the parent, guardian or next of kin).

 Relevant studies must be conducted in accordance with applicable national, state/province, or local laws and regulations regarding such activities.